vinayphys/discussion2020/index.markdown

 Some of the speakers listed below have volunteered to lead a set of discussions on the topic of their choice:

 Chandrani	:	Machine learning in healthcare
-Devanand	:	“Water-free” computer model for fluid bilayer membranes
 Pavitra		:	Genome Instabilities
 Rakshika  : Memory and plsticity
 Sreevidya	:	Intinsic disordered proteins - an enigma!